Time and age cause doors to bind and stick.

-In this article, we’ll help you repair all of these types of interior door problems, beginning with hinged doors, which can become balky, sticking in their frame, they can become too loose to seal properly, or their surfaces can become damaged.
+In this article, we’ll help you repair all of these types of interior door problems, beginning with hinged doors.
+Hinged doors can become balky, sticking in their frame, they can become too loose to seal properly, or their surfaces can become damaged.

 Please note that many problems that occur with exterior entry doors, such as a front door, are the same as those that happen to interior doors.